damisotomi/Virtual-assistant-project/README.md

  This virtual assistant takes input from a user, combs through wolframalpha and wikipedia and displays an answer.

  The GUI was developed using wxpython package

+ Pypi packages like Wolframalpha and wikipedia were installed and used to work with data from these two sites